natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-02-untitled-by-joseph-cornell.md

 description: A reflection on the art of Joseph Cornell through the lens of Octavio Paz's poetry.
 emoji: 🎨
 tags:
+  - ✍️ Poetry
-  - 🎭 art
+  - 🌍 Culture
-  - 📦 boxes
+  - 🎨 Art
-  - 🌌 constellations
+  - 📝 Writing
 haiku: |
   Names slip through the cracks,
   Visions trapped in quiet frames,